my-devices/meta-reflector-aws/README.md

-# macchina.io Remote Manager - AWS Deployment
+# macchina.io REMOTE - AWS Deployment

-## About macchina.io Remote Manager
+## About macchina.io REMOTE

-[macchina.io Remote Manager](https://macchina.io) provides secure remote access to connected devices via HTTP or other TCP-based protocols and applications such as secure shell (SSH) or Virtual Network Computing (VNC).
-With macchina.io Remote Manager, any network-connected device running the Remote Manager Agent software (*WebTunnelAgent*) can be securely accessed remotely over the internet from browsers, mobile apps, desktop, server or cloud applications.
+[macchina.io REMOTE](https://macchina.io/remote) provides secure remote access to connected devices via HTTP or other TCP-based protocols and applications such as secure shell (SSH) or Virtual Network Computing (VNC).
+With macchina.io REMOTE, any network-connected device running the macchina.io REMOTE Device Agent software (*WebTunnelAgent*) can be securely accessed remotely over the internet from browsers, mobile apps, desktop, server or cloud applications.

 This even works if the device is behind a NAT router, firewall or proxy server.
-The device becomes just another host on the internet, addressable via its own URL and protected by the Remote Manager server against unauthorized or malicious access. macchina.io Remote Manager is a great solution for secure remote support and maintenance, as well as for providing secure remote access to devices for end-users via web or mobile apps.
+The device becomes just another host on the internet, addressable via its own URL and protected by the macchina.io REMOTE server against unauthorized or malicious access. macchina.io REMOTE is a great solution for secure remote support and maintenance, as well as for providing secure remote access to devices for end-users via web or mobile apps.

-Visit [macchina.io](https://macchina.io/remote.html) to learn more and to register for a free account.
+Visit [macchina.io/remote](https://macchina.io/remote) to learn more and to register for a free account.
-Specifically, see the [Getting Started](https://macchina.io/remote_signup.html) page and the [Frequently Asked Questions](https://macchina.io/remote_faq.html) for information on how to use the macchina.io Remote Manager device agent.
+Specifically, see the [Getting Started](https://macchina.io/remote_signup.html) page and the [Frequently Asked Questions](https://macchina.io/remote_faq.html) for information on how to use the macchina.io REMOTE device agent.

 There is also a [blog post](https://macchina.io/blog/?p=257) showing step-by-step instructions to connect a Raspberry Pi.